 The IOM Human Exposure research team is actively working on a number of national and international epidemiological studies.
 For example, we are responsible for estimating occupational exposure to chemicals for a large international study of brain cancers, funded by the US National Institutes of Health (NIH).
 We have recently completed a study of the possible cancer risks associated with exposure to tetrafluoroethylene (TFE) in a study led by The Clinica del Lavoro in Milan.
 We have also played an important role in projects aimed at estimating the cancer burden from occupational exposure in Great Britain and the European Union, by providing current and past exposure estimates for the main carcinogens.

 The IOM is recognized worldwide as a leading centre of expertise in the field of risk assessment for nanotechnology.
-IOM's exposure assessment scientists are involved in several EU funded research programmes in this area.
+IOM's exposure assessment scientists are involved in several EU funded research programmes leading the development and refinement of risk assessment approaches for nanomaterials.
+Complementing this, IOM’s SAFENANO team provides support to help de-risk industrial innovation projects developing new materials, products and processes.
 We have coordinated a project funded by the EU, to develop exposure scenarios for nanotechnology (NANEX).
-Although only a relatively short project, we anticipate that this work will form the basis for other research programmes, specifically focussed on exposure assessment and mitigation.
+We anticipate that this work will form the basis for other research programmes, specifically focussed on exposure assessment and mitigation.